dogacbasaran/Multiple-Audio-Alignment/README.md

 5- Run "/Evaluation/fingerprinting_evaluation.py"

 Note that "ground_truth.txt" and baseline results for each threshold are already available in their respective paths.
 One can also skip the steps 1 and 4, and apply the rest of the steps in the same order for a shorter test.
-To make a shorter test, one can skip steps 1 and 5 and apply the rest of the steps in the same order.